 "We're sending a message that downtown Battle Creek is going to be redeveloped," Harmsen said.
 "This is the first project.
 It's the big project, and it's going to kick off redevelopment for the rest of downtown."
 Community Catalysts' funding is providing a bridge loan to the project until the construction loan for the full renovation is available.

-The first apartments will be available in 2019.
-Ground floor commercial and office tenants will move in later in 2019 or in 2020.
+The first apartments were completed in late 2019 with ground floor commercial and office tenants moving in throughout 2020.

 Maker's Environment Fund: